About NCPN Roses

 Rose viruses have been found to be common in cultivated garden roses.
 Those viruses are easily transmitted to new roses propagated from infected stock.
 The garden rose industry understands that the effects of these viruses can be significant to the success of the commercial rose nursery business and the adoption of disease resistant, healthy roses in sustainable garden sites.

-The solution is to insure that valuable rose cultivars are available as virus-tested G1 stock to propagators.
+The solution is to ensure that valuable rose cultivars are available as virus-tested G1 stock to propagators.